VANH1810/ElGamal-Cryptosystems-on-Elliptic-Curves/.github/README.md

 <!-- CODE OF CONDUCT -->
 ## 6. Code of Conduct
-We want everyone who participates in Arcade Adventure to feel welcome and respected.
+We want everyone who participates in my project to feel welcome and respected.
 To ensure that happens, we've established a code of conduct that outlines our expectations for behavior.
 You can read the full text of the code of conduct in the [Code of Conduct](CODE_OF_CONDUCT.md) file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>